 I said, “Sure.”

-Karen: Okay.
+Steele: Okay.
 This was supposed to be a different–

 Cook: I said, “Sure,” right in a five-second—I already knew that NRC was looking for reps.
 I already decided that if I got asked, which I thought I might, yeah, I’d accept.
 So, I accepted right there on that drive.
 I’d already talked to Sonny [Cook’s wife] about it, too.

-Karen: Your wife?
+Steele: Your wife?

 Cook: Yeah.
 We had already talked about trying to get out of the D.C. area.
 The traffic was just unbearable.
 Scale of one to ten, you’re at a one here and a 9 ½ there.
 It’s terrible.

-Karen: Well, Hanford, of course, had been a major Cold War site, the source of plutonium manufacturing during the end of World War II and the beginning of the Cold War.
+Steele: Well, Hanford, of course, had been a major Cold War site, the source of plutonium manufacturing during the end of World War II and the beginning of the Cold War.
 It was a very secretive place.
 Now, the Basalt Waste Isolation Project wasn’t supposed to be as secretive.

 You were supposed to be there to oversee what was going on.
 But what was your reaction when you got there?
 What was the Hanford reaction to your being assigned to go there?